- CLASS: Aves (Birds)

 The metallic or iridescent color of hummingbird feathers and minute size of the bird itself made the hummingbird a target for collectors in the 19th century; wealthy people often displayed a case of stuffed hummingbirds in their home.
 Fortunately, most hummingbirds have adapted to the presence of humans.
 It is important to keep native plants in hummingbird habitat so the birds still have food available.
 Gardens that include hummingbird-friendly flowers have helped strike a balance with humans in hummingbird habitat.
 However, in many parts of the world the human population is growing so fast that hummingbirds are losing their habitat.

 To help hummingbirds in your own neighborhood, check your local plant nursery for plants that attract these tiny treasures.
 If you’d like to place feeders in your yard for hummingbirds, use a feeder made of glass rather than plastic, and make sure you change the sugar water (four parts water to one part sugar) at least every other day—hummers can get tongue rot from a fungus that forms in standing sugar water.
-Red dye is not necessary to use in the water for more than just a day or two.
-As soon as the hummers have found the feeder, discontinue use of the food coloring, as they’ll remember where it is.
+(Don't use red dye in the water.)

 And please, if you own a cat, be sure it remains an indoor pet.
 Pet cats allowed to roam can cause problems for hummingbirds.
 Be a part of the solution!